 “me too, do you want to go to kaganat?”

 There’s a person in my political science class called Svetlana.
 I come in early to every lecture, and so does she.
-She comes over and talks to me.
-Every time.
-She seems friendly enough, and pretty attractive, so I asked if she was doing anything after class, she said she was free and gave me her number.
+She always comes over and talks to me, every time.
+She seems friendly enough, so I asked if she was doing anything after class, she said she was free and gave me her number.
+I have learned, I know what it means when a girl gives you her number.

-Immediately after walking out of class I realised I had to go to the visa office, so I ran off, promising to call her.
-My visit to the visa office took much longer than expected, I called her when it was finished but she didn’t pick up.
+Immediately after walking out of class I realised I had to go to the visa office, so I promised to call her later and ran off.
+My visit to the visa office took much longer than expected, I called her once I was out but she didn’t pick up.
 I figured that she had probably left the campus by this point so I headed home.
-Did I miss my chance there?
-Oh well.
+Did I miss a chance there?

 I like hanging out with Yu Zhu, an international student from Singapore.
 She likes spending time in museums, she’s interested in Kazakh culture, she dislikes clubbing.
 We went on a couple of long trips, aimlessly wandering around Almaty together, exploring the city.
 She doesn’t wear makeup, or perfume, or dresses.
 She always just wears trousers and a t-shirt, or a plain blue jumper.
 There’s nothing pretentious about her.

 Some people were going to the Miss Almaty beauty contest, I asked Yu Zhu if she wanted to come, but she politely refused.
 I felt a mixture of rejection and relief, and in the end I didn’t go to the beauty contest either.
-Beauty contests are not really my thing anyway.
-She’s coming to China with us tomorrow, and I’m looking forward to spending the week with her, aimlessly wandering around Xinjiang.
+She’s coming to China with us tomorrow, and I’m looking forward to spending the week with her, wandering around Xinjiang together.

 I’m lucky enough to be surrounded by nice people who I get along really well with.
 Unfortunately, I also know that in 3 months time all the friendships I’ve made here will disappear, and apart from Michael I’ll probably never see these people again in my life.